viur-framework/viur-docs/source/quickstart.rst

         {{ news.name }}
     {% endfor %}

-Need the next page of list?
-Just append/update the cursor send along with the request.
+Do you need the next page of list?
+Just append/update the cursor sent along with the request.

 ::